Continuous-time link-based kinematic wave model: formulation, solution existence, and well-posedness

-For the compactness of notation, we will denote the Riemann Solvers discussed in Section \ref{secmerge} and \ref{secdiverge} by $RS_{1}$ and $RS_{2}$, respectively:
+For the compactness of notation, we will encapsulate a given junction model (Riemann Solver) at node $v$ as the following conceptual mapping:

-We assume that vehicles try to flow into the network from the set of origins $\mathcal{V}_o\subset \mathcal{V}$, at a departure rate $h_{v_o}(\cdot)$ for each $v_o\in\mathcal{V}_o$.
-For the consistency of notations, and also for the easy transition to a Cauchy problem on networks, we assume that each origin $v_o$ is connected to an virtual link $I_{v_o}\in \mathcal{I}^{v_o}$ that is sufficiently long.
-Vehicles are assumed to be traveling along such virtual link before then can enter the network through the origin.
-However, the actual departure rate will be subject to the constraints at $v_0$ described by the junction model.
-Such consideration is necessary since when the spillback occurs on the links immediately downstream to the origin node, not only the travelers from upstream links but also the travelers departing from the origin node will be affected.
-As a result, the desired departure rate $h_{v_0}(t)$ may differ from the actual departure rate.
+Note that such Riemann Solvers are expressed in terms of link demand/supply and inflow/outflow.
+The following DAE system summarizes our analysis of the network model presented so far.